AI Engineer Europe 2026: Quality, Speed and Open Source – Three Routes to the Future of Software Development

 The 'Lethal Trifecta' (Palo Alto Networks)

-Three capabilities that are manageable individually, but together form a complete attack chain: reading personal data (loot), processing untrusted websites (attack surface), sending emails (escape route).
-Steinberger addressed this in his talk.
+Three capabilities that are manageable on their own, but together form a complete attack chain: reading personal data (the loot), processing untrusted websites (the attack surface) and sending emails (the escape route).
+Steinberger covered this in his talk.

-Peter Steinberger – founder of PSPDFKit, at OpenAI since February 2026, and founder of the OpenClaw Foundation – delivered one of the most discussed contributions with "State of the Claw".
-OpenClaw is technically based on Zechner's Pi, has grown explosively, and has triggered over 1,142 Security Advisories.
+Peter Steinberger, founder of PSPDFKit, at OpenAI since February 2026 and founder of the OpenClaw Foundation, gave one of the most talked-about sessions with "State of the Claw".
+OpenClaw is built on Zechner's Pi, has grown explosively and has racked up over 1,142 Security Advisories.

 ProjectTimeframeCVEs / AdvisoriesRate